OffchainLabs/arbitrum-classic/docs/Contract_Deployment.md

     };
     ```

-Now that the truffle project is setup correctly, just run migrate to deploy your contracts
+Now that the truffle project is set up correctly, just run migrate to deploy your contracts

 ```bash
 truffle migrate --reset --network arbitrum